SAP-archive/teched2020-DEV260/exercises/ex6/README.md

     You will adjust the behavior definition in the next steps.

-4. Replace the code in the editor with the code provided below and replace all occurrences of  `####` with your group-id.
+4. Replace the code in the editor with the code provided below and replace all occurrences of  `####` with your group ID.

     <pre>
     managed;